EW-DETR: Evolving World Object Detection via Incremental Low-Rank DEtection TRansformer

 \section{Implementation Details}

 We instantiate EW-DETR on top of DETR-based detectors (RF-DETR-N~\cite{RF-DETR} and Deformable DETR~\cite{D-DETR}), retaining the original detector pipelines and losses unchanged.
 As discussed in \texttt{Section 3 (main)}, for each task, the backbone and transformer encoder–decoder layers are kept frozen, along with Aggregate LoRA adapters.
-For Incremental LoRA Adapters, we set rank r = 8, while for data-aware merging coefficient calculation, we keep \((\beta_{min}, \beta_{max})\) = (0.2, 0.8), as detailed in \texttt{Appendix~\ref{sec:hyperparam_sweeps}}.
+For Incremental LoRA Adapters, we set rank r = 16, while for data-aware merging coefficient calculation, we keep \((\beta_{min}, \beta_{max})\) = (0.2, 0.8), as detailed in \texttt{Appendix~\ref{sec:hyperparam_sweeps}}.
 All methods are based on DINO-pretrained ResNet-50 backbones~\cite{DINO, RN50}, while the recent RF-DETR-N supports DINOv2-S~\cite{RF-DETR, DINOv2}.
+To ensure a fair comparison across baselines, we keep each method’s trainable components consistent with their original implementations; only the dataloaders and training loops are adapted to meet the exemplar-free EWOD requirements.
+For~\cite{DuET}, we additionally incorporate Energy Based Unknown Identification (EBUI) from \cite{ORE} to handle unknowns; hence, we see non-zero OSS for~\cite{DuET} in Figure~\ref{fig:comparison_with_all}.
 For all methods in each task, the detector is trained for 100 epochs using the AdamW optimiser with an initial learning rate of 1e-4, weight decay of 1e-4, and batch size of 16 on a single NVIDIA H100 80GB card.
 All methods follow the evaluation protocol detailed in \texttt{Appendix~\ref{sec:eval_protocol_supp}} for a fair comparison.